-Most of you have to wait until Mardi Gras Day, Super Sunday, Saint Joseph’s Day and Night, Secondline parades and the New Orleans Jazz Festival to experience the beautiful sights and sounds of the New Orleans Black Masking Indians.
-But year-round, if you are fortunate as those of us who live in New Orleans and are surrounded by native New Orleanians who ensure our treasured culture and tradition survive.
+Most of you have to wait until Mardi Gras Day, Super Sunday, Saint Joseph’s Day and Night, Secondline parades, and the New Orleans Jazz Festival to experience the beautiful sights and sounds of the New Orleans Black Masking Indians.
+But year-round, I am surrounded by native New Orleanians who ensure our treasured culture and tradition survive.
 With the recent cancellation of Super Sunday and the Secondline, I thought it was a great time to share my experience of growing up in New Orleans witnessed the creation, birth, and celebration of the New Orleans Black Masking Indians.
-Year after year suits are created depicting a well-thought-out story of each Indian.
+Year after year, suits are created depicting a well-thought-out story of each Indian.

 There’s a story within the Indian Suit